hsucherng/coding-style-guide/css.md

 ### Modifier Classes

-Modifier Classes are classes that are used to add onto or tweak the styles a specific base class.
-These are classes that are do nothing on their own; they must always be associated with a base class.
+Modifier Classes are dependent classes that are used to add onto or tweak the styles of a specific base class.
+These are classes that do nothing on their own; they must always be associated with a base class.

 Modifier Class names should have these properties: